Odin tattoos are especially popular for men, but he’s someone any gender can engage with if they feel a special attachment to him.

 An illustrative style tattoo is one that feels drawn on rather than realistic.

-It’s a perfect choice for someone who wants a tattoo with a high visual impact that feels more painterly.
+It’s a perfect choice for someone who wants a tattoo with high visual aesthetics that feels more painterly.

 Illustrative Odin tattoos are a good choice for someone who wants to pay homage to the Marvel comics of Thor and other Norse figures.